 In the early days, it was hard to find these plants in stores and the ones that were available were priced $60+ / £45+ which for the size (the stems were only a few inches long!) was truly eye watering.
 Eventually, once they became more widespread prices dropped and I brought mine.

 I had a very narrow space at the top of a cupboard in the kitchen that had been empty for years.
-It was a difficult space, but the String of Hearts slotted in perfectly and has lived there as a "mother" plant for over two years now.
+It was a difficult space to fill, but the String of Hearts slotted in perfectly and has lived there as a "mother" plant for over five years now.

 During that time it's grown a crazy amount and every time the stems reach the countertop, I prune them back and propagate new plants.